 This subplot tied into a bizarre string of borderline poetic passages going to great lengths to romanticize Sonny having an abnormally large penis (to go with his girlfriend's abnormally large vagina), with other characters making cracks like "Sonny's cock is so large prostitutes charge him double!" and "Sonny's cock is so large his wife's glad he's having affairs!"
 Understandably, this was cut from the film as well.

 Contested Sequel: The Godfather Part III.
 Opinions range from "absolutely terrible" to "not terrible, but not as good in comparison to the two masterpieces that preceded it".
-Some people contend that Part III would be a great movie, if not for the comically bad performance of Sophia Coppola as Michael's daughter.
+Some people contend that Part III would be a great movie, if not for the comically bad performance of Sofia Coppola as Michael's daughter.
 It would have also been nice to have Robert Duvall back as Tom Hagen.

 There are some who consider it just as good as the first 2; this video essay makes an argument for how the third film works if seen as the epilogue to the first two, as Coppola and Puzo originally intended.

 Ensemble Darkhorse: Luca Brasi is only in the first film for a few minutes, and has less than five minutes of screentime.
 He's also very popular, and in the first video game, was featured prominently as a sort of mentor.

 Even Better Sequel: This series has what most critics consider to be the Most Triumphant Example; Part II vs. the original.

 Fight Scene Failure: When Sonny beats down Carlo, one of his punches very obviously misses by a mile, but comes with an impact sound effect and reaction.
 Ironically, James Caan really did injure Gianni Russo during the filming of this scene.